danielaparker/jsoncons/src/doc/Classes/json.md

 Type tags that can be used with `is<T>` and `as<T>`

     object_iterator
-A random access iterator to `json::member_type`
+A bidirectional iterator to `json::member_type`

     const_object_iterator
-A random access iterator to `const json::member_type`
+A bidirectional iterator to `const json::member_type`

     array_iterator
 A random access iterator to `json`